Configuring Locksmith for multiple price levels

 - The first step is, unsurprisingly, to duplicate all your products.
 You'll need to duplicate every single product that is going to be sold at multiple price tiers.
 We have a separate guide on duplicating products, if you have a lot of products, or if need more instructions on how to do this.

-- Create a collection of wholesale-only products - no mixing in other products from other parts of your store!
+- Once your product duplicates are created, create a collection of wholesale-only products - no mixing in other products from other parts of your store!